|Follow PSU Men's Soccer:||Follow @PennStateMSOC|

 The 2018 schedule is highlighted by 10 matches at Jeffrey Field

 Jeff Cook has completed his coaching staff with the hiring of Greg Dalby and Tunde Ogunbiyi

-First year head coach Jeff Cook inked two in his first signing class as the leader of the Penn State men’s soccer team.
+First year head coach Jeff Cook brings in two in his first signing class as the leader of the Penn State men's soccer team.

 Penn State Director of Athletics Sandy Barbour has announced the appointment of Jeff Cook as the 12th head coach in the storied history of the men’s soccer program.
 Cook has 27 years of coaching experience and comes to Happy Valley after serving with the Philadelphia Union and Bethlehem Steel FC over the past four-plus years.